Delboy/EatMe/TESTING.md

     ![your recipes](assets/images/your-recipes.gif)

-    - Checked that if a user tries to access the page without being signed in they will recieve a not logged in error.
+    - Checked that if a user tries to access the page without being signed in they will receive a not logged in error.

     ![your recipes error](assets/images/your-recipes-error.gif)